-If you simply need to get your glasses changed, Medicare and most insurance companies will not cover the exam or refraction.
+If you simply need to get your eyeglasses changed, Medicare and most insurance companies will not cover the exam or refraction.
 Unfortunately, these rules and restrictions are set by Medicare and the insurance companies, and we must abide by them.

-A refraction is done to determine whether an adult or pediatric patient is nearsighted, farsighted, has astigmatism, and whether glasses are necessary or need to be changed.
+A Refraction is done to determine whether an adult or pediatric patient is nearsighted, farsighted, has astigmatism, and whether glasses are necessary or need to be changed.
 This is an essential part of your eye examination and is especially important for children.
 The refraction is critical to helping us determine precisely how well you can see.
 If your vision cannot be corrected with glasses, you may have some form of eye disease, and refraction is the only way we can effectively determine this.

-If you have questions about coverage, review your insurance policy or call your insurance company to verify any and all coverage prior to being seen by one of our providers.
+If you have questions about coverage please review your insurance policy or call your insurance company to verify your coverage prior to being seen by one of our providers.
 This will avoid any unwanted charges.

 All copays are due at the time of your visit.